Code of Conduct

 You never have to do anything you don’t want to do: running, drinking, singing, and all other aspects of hashing are optional.

-Attending a hash means you are consenting to a suspension of standard public norms, but this does not suspend standards of basic human decency.
+Attending a hash means you are consenting to a suspension of standard public norms regarding modesty, religion, etiquette, bodily functions, and authority figures, but this does not suspend standards of basic human decency.

 Community Responsibility